Extrapolative Controlled Sequence Generation via Iterative Refinement: Protein Design on the ACE2 dataset

-\paragraph{Generator} We create pairs of sequences using the mask-and-infill approach laid out in \Cref{sec:train_ice} using a pretrained Prot-T5-XL model \cite{elnaggar2020prottrans}.\footnote{We mask out tokens individually using a Bernoulli distribution $(p=0.8)$.
-To filter pairs, we select $\delta$ as $1.5$.} We then fine-tune Prot-T5-XL on this data to serve as the \modelacc model.
+\paragraph{Training the scorer} To train $f_s$ we fine-tune {ProtBert} \cite{elnaggar2020prottrans} on the examples with \emph{ddG} values in the \emph{training region} from the dataset in \citet{chan2021deep}. \paragraph{Training the editor} We create pairs of sequences using the mask-and-infill approach from \Cref{sec:train_ice} using a pretrained Prot-T5-XL model \cite{elnaggar2020prottrans}.
+We sample token masks from a Bernoulli distribution with $(p=0.8)$.
+To filter small perturbations, we set $\delta$ to $1.5$.
+We then fine-tune Prot-T5-XL on this data to serve as the \modelacc editor.

 \paragraph{Inference} At inference time, we start from the wild-type and generate mutations with and without the scorer, $f_s$ (\Cref{sec:inference}).
 When using the scorer, we sample $5$ sequences at each step, select the best one using $f_s$, and repeat the process for $10$ iterations.
-For scorer-free inference, we generate with beam size of 5 at each iteration.
+For scorer-free inference, we generate sequences with beam size of $5$ for $10$ iterations.\footnote{We present further analysis on the variation in performance based on the hyperparameters of generation in \Cref{app:hyperparameter_experiment}.}

 \paragraph{Evaluation} In the ACE2 task, we are interested in generating mutants that have a lower \emph{ddG} value.
-So we generate $10,000$ mutants of the wild-type from each model and report the fraction of these mutants which have a \emph{ddG} value lower than each of the task targets using FoldX as the oracle.
+So we generate $10,000$ mutants of the wild-type from each model and report the success rate of generating mutants that have a \emph{ddG} value lower than each of the task targets using FoldX as the oracle.
 We match the FoldX evaluation parameters from \citet{chan2021deep} to evaluate the mutations.
 We also report the average score of the Top-100 and Top-1000 mutants as determined by the oracle to evaluate the quality of the top candidates in the library of 10,000 produced by each model.